maxhaton/BibleQuotes./README.md

 > Matthew 8:38: "You have heard it was said 'Eye for eye, and tooth for tooth'...
 But I tell you: Love your enemies and pray for those who persecute you"
 ## Revelation
 * Nicene Creed.
+## Creation
+> Genesis 1:1 "In the beginnning god created the heavens and the earth.